anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 With the collected pledge-voucher-request object and the pledge-enrollment-request object, the registrar-agent starts the interaction with the domain registrar.

-[RFC Editor: please delete] /\*
+[RFC Editor: please delete] /*
-Open Issues: further description necessary at least for
+Open Issues: further description necessary at least for Values to be taken from the IDevID into the PKCS#10 (like product-serial-number or subjectName, or certificate template) - provide at least hint that product serial number must be contained.

-* Values to be taken from the IDevID into the PKCS#10 (like product-serial-number or subjectName, or certificate template)
+BRSKI references RFC7030 for this.
-\*/
+*/

 Once the registrar-agent has collected the pledge-voucher-request and pledge-enrollment-request objects, it connects to the registrar and sends the request objects.
 As the registrar-agent is intended to work between the pledge and the domain registrar, a  collection of requests from more than one pledges is possible, allowing a bulk bootstrapping of multiple pledges using the same connection between the registrar-agent and the domain registrar.